-(1) A \$1.00 increase in the assumed initial public offering price of \$ per share would increase each of cash and cash equivalents, additional paid-in capital and total capitalization by \$ million and would decrease borrowings under our new term loan and total stockholders' deficit by \$ million and \$ million, respectively, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-A \$1.00 decrease in the assumed initial public offering price of \$ per share would decrease each of cash and cash equivalents, additional paid-in capital and total capitalization by \$ million and would increase borrowings under our new term loan and total stockholders' deficit by \$ million and \$ million, respectively, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+(1) A \$1.00 increase in the assumed initial public offering price of \$13.50 per share would increase each of cash and cash equivalents, additional paid-in capital and total capitalization by \$5.8 million and would decrease both borrowings under our new term loan and total stockholders' deficit by \$5.8 million assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 decrease in the assumed initial public offering price of \$13.50 per share would decrease cash and cash equivalents by \$0.8 million, additional paid-in capital and total capitalization by \$5.8 million and would increase assumed borrowings under our new term loan by \$5.0 million and total stockholders' deficit by \$5.8 million assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.